github-linguist/linguist/CONTRIBUTING.md

 # Contributing

+Hi there!
+We're thrilled that you'd like to contribute to this project.
+Your help is essential for keeping it great.
 The majority of contributions won't need to touch any Ruby code at all.

 ## Adding a language